codymelton/PersonalPageProject/NOTES.md

   - Create Endpoints in `routes/articles` ONE AT A TIME, and continually test using PostMan
   - Once you are satisfied all CRUD routes work do the following:
   - `git add -A`
+  - `git push origin articles` -> Note you pushed to your new branch
+  - `git checkout master`
+  - `git merge articles` -> brings your new code into articles

-** FINISHED GET COMMAND ONLY **
+  - `git push origin master` -> sync your master branch with new code ** FINISHED GET COMMAND ONLY **